fuzzygroup/blog/_posts/2020-08-01-an-email-to-a-fellow-founder-regarding-a-possible-acquihire.md

     Hello,
     I saw your post on y combinator to a founder who was being acquihired and wanted advice.
-    I am currently at the point where we are starting serious heads of terms for an acquihire of my 2 man business to a major XYZ company and could use a little advice.
+    I am currently at the point where we are starting serious heads of terms for an acquihire of my 4 man business to a major XYZ company and could use a little advice.
 In particular, the terms they are offering for the deal seem a bit worse than my last time I was in a startup that was acquired, but in that instance I was not a founder.
 We are considering hiring a 3rd party tax expert with lots of m&a experience to handle the negotiation for about $30k.
 Does that make sense?

-    The deal is around 2 million, and due to the large equity stake and potential for leadership it sounds good, but they are framing the retention as a minimum bonus which sounds a bit off.
+    The deal is around 4 to 4.6 million, and due to the large equity stake and potential for leadership it sounds good, but they are framing the retention as a minimum bonus which sounds a bit off.

     Thank you for taking the time to read this rather out of the blue email  - any tips would really help me out!